Table of Contents

 - Archimedes and Newton were Gauss’ heroes, and Moritz Cantor, who studied under him at the University of Göttingen, said he once said in the discussion that “there had only been three epoch-making mathematicians: Archimedes, Newton, and Eisenstein.”

-- Archimedes committed his life to the discovery of several mathematical & scientific concepts, methods, and procedures.
+- Archimedes committed his life to discovering several mathematical & scientific concepts, methods, and procedures.

 - People still use his innovations and ideas today, even though he is no longer among us.